Feliricki/BalloonTracking/README.md

 # [Balllon Tracking](https://balloon-tracking.vercel.app/)
-A small application I made in three days, that visualizes weather balloons from https://windbornesystems.com, in addition to ongoing weather events such as cyclones, and volcanoes.
+A small application I made in three days, that visualizes weather balloons from https://windbornesystems.com, in addition to ongoing weather events such as cyclones and volcanoes.
 Clicking on a weather balloon allows the user to observe the forecast at that location, to understand better how the weather balloons are affected by the climate.
 All of the data comes from a continuously updated data source from the last 24 hours.
 Mapbox and [deck.gl](deck.gl) are the main libraries/APIs powering the visuals.